 The MQ complex is free to enter and wander around, but each institution within the MQ has its own opening hours and ticket options.

-- The MQ Point at the main entrance is the info centre and shop
+- The MQ Point at the main entrance is the info centre, shop and meeting point for weekly English tours* of the complex and its secrets

 - In the warmer months, open-air bars appear in the main courtyard and the evenings see the MQ turn into a scene of relaxed revelry.
 The colourful temporary courtyard furniture has become an iconic image of summer in Vienna